 Attractions in Johannesburg

-As the second largest city in Africa, and the largest in South Africa, you just know there has to be a huge range of activities on offer here – each as unique and diverse as Johannesburg the city itself is.
+As the second-largest city in Africa, and the largest in South Africa, you just know there has to be a massive range of activities on offer here – each as unique and diverse as Johannesburg the city itself is.

-Museums, shopping and gourmet dining are all popular, but equally so is laying by the pool or booking day trips to explore the glorious nature on the doorstep of Johannesburg.
-If you plan to get a lot done car hire in Johannesburg is a very affordable option and popular to see more far-flung attractions.
-This is South Africa after all – one of the world’s greatest self-drive holiday destinations with the excellent road network and epic scenery.
+Museums, shopping, and gourmet dining are all popular, but equally so is laying by the pool or booking day trips to explore the glorious nature on the doorstep of Johannesburg.
+If you plan to get a lot done, car hire in Johannesburg is a very affordable option and popular to see more far-flung attractions.
+This is South Africa, after all – one of the world’s greatest self-drive holiday destinations with an excellent road network and epic scenery.

-Naturally being gay does not define which attractions most of us will want to see in each destination and most queer travelers will simply want to check out the top things to see in Johannesburg during the day!
+Naturally, being gay does not define which attractions most of us will want to see in each destination, and most queer travelers will want to check out the top things to see in Johannesburg during the day!
 We found our favorite memories were watching the sunset from a relaxing cocktail bar, dancing till dawn with our queer family, or laying out by the pool in our luxe Johannesburg hotel.

 Top Highlights in Johannesburg